 Pro Tip for Parents: Teen driving statistics reveal that many teens are pretty nervous about parallel parking.
 In fact, 23% of teens polled by Driving-Tests.org admitted that parallel parking was one of their biggest fears about driving.
 Considering this stats, it may be a good idea to double check your teen’s cheap auto insurance policy for coverages like comprehensive and collision.
 You never know what could happen out on the road or even in the school parking lot!

-Follow these steps and you’ll be on your way to parallel parking like a pro before you can say, “Pass the pumpkin pie!”
+Follow these steps and you’ll be on your way to parallel parking like a pro!
 Looking for more everyday driving tips and tricks?
 Keep up with the latest posts by following Direct Auto Insurance on Facebook and Twitter!

 *Material in these articles is for general information or entertainment purposes only.
 Direct General does not endorse and is not affiliated with any of the other companies or apps listed in this article.
 Direct General is not responsible or liable for the availability of links to websites or resources, or for any content, advertising, products, services or other materials on or available through these websites or resources.
 Any references to third party rates or products are subject to change without notice.
 Trademarks are property of their respective owners.